Rikujolla/harbour-koronako/README.md

 There will be master branch which is a code for the releases in Jolla Harbour, OpenRepos.net and Mer OBS.
 The phases for the release are:

-1. The new version will be devoloped in dev(version) branch NOT WORKING YET 2.
-When translations are not changing any more the new translation file will be downloaded to www.transifex.com
+1. The new version will be devoloped in dev(version) branch
+2. Translation are updated in most recent dev branch
 3. When translations are ready check their visualization
 4. Remove extra console.logs from the code
-5. Finalize harbour-math-teacher.changes file
+5. Finalize harbour-koronako.changes file
 6. Test the app
 NOT WORKING YET 7.
 Do Jolla Harbour tests for the rpms
 8. Commit changes for the version, amend commits if changes are needed in the test process